Hypfer/Valetudo/CONTRIBUTING.md

 ### On (not) growing the target audience

-Please please please keep those filters as-is.
+Please keep those filters as-is.
 Please do not invite people that clearly can't pass those filters to the project.<br/>
 Please do not attempt to "make things more accessible".
-Please do not make any video-tutorials.<br/>
+Please do not make any video-tutorials.
-It's not helping anyone.

-At the end of the day, it will still be yours truly that has to deal with the support requests resulting from that.
+It's not helping anyone, because at the end of the day, it will still be yours truly that has to deal with the support requests resulting from that.

-I know that if you're on board the "_everyone_ MUST use this software and it MUST be _for everyone_ bandwagon", you likely won't see what the issue with that is.<br/>
-But **please**, **listen to me**.
-No one is winning if you facilitate a nonsense-DDoS against FOSS maintainers.
+Not only are my capacities limited but they also can't easily be scaled up by just throwing more resources at the problem.

+While it is true that "the community" can sometimes in some cases take over some of that load, a look at other projects in the real world shows that this usually comes with a heavy penalty on quality and sanity.

+The fact of the matter is that sustainable growth is slow, boring, iterative and usually doesn't provide any dopamine hits.

 **Side-note:**<br/>

-This btw is by no means FOSS-specific or even software- or IT-specific.
-It affects any "social" project/movement/idea.<br/>
-Half-baked "I'd like to do good" **always** just backfires and **only** increases the workload on the existing volunteer structures.
+Half-baked "I'd like to do good" **always** just backfires and **only** increases the workload on the existing volunteer structures.<br/>
+That is no FOSS-specific or even software- or IT-specific issue.
+It affects any "social" project/movement/idea.

-Yes, short-term, there may be some benefits, sure, but that doesn't matter if long-term, volunteers quit and structures crumble, because they were pushed into unsustainable conditions by well-meaning third-parties.
+Yes, short-term, numbers may go up and there may be some benefits, but there is no free lunch.
+These short-term gains have to be paid back long-term and they have to be paid back with interest.<br/>
+The problem is that often, projects then can't pay that interest and so they default.

-Third-parties that even feel proud having done "the right thing".
-Third-parties that are long gone once things start to fall apart in consequence of their actions.
+You often have (well-meaning) third-parties that enter a project, make number go up, push the thing into long-term unsustainability and then leave with the proud feeling of having done "the right thing", never to be seen again to be held accountable once things start to fall apart later in direct consequence of their actions.

-It's a shame, really, but it keeps repeating itself over and over and over _everywhere_.<br/>
-It needs to stop and stopping starts with a **no**.
+If you've ever seen a large corporation from the inside, this may sound familiar.

+What I find fascinating about this is that the exact same thing not only keeps happening in "social" projects but also that it is being done by people that often have strong opinions against the business world.
+Go figure.

 ### Being for everyone